-Showing up in this local search area of Google, or the Google 3-Pack as it’s now called, means that you are in front of a potential customer already searching for your goods/services – at no additional advertising cost to you.
+Showing up in this local search area of Google, or the pay people to do your homework as it’s now called, means that you are in front of a potential customer already searching for your goods/services – at no additional advertising cost to you.

 TIPS FOR SETTING UP A GOOGLE MY BUSINESS PAGE